Cubs vs. Padres Player Props Betting Odds

 |0

-Bet on player props for Juan Soto, Xander Bogaerts or other Padres players with DraftKings Sportsbook.
+Bet on player props for Juan Soto or other Padres players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.